Notaires and Fee Sharing on Property Transactions

 If you are unable to find a notaire willing to act for you, then another approach is to accept that you may be obliged to use only one notaire, but for you to make the selection.
 The law grants the right of choice of the notaire to the buyer and the seller cannot legally impose their own notaire on a shared basis.
 That might require some prior planning and an introductory visit to one or two notaires, but you are likely to benefit from making such enquiries.

-We also consider that many buyers would benefit from having their own specialist French property solicitor alongside them, as they can frequently add substantial value to the scope and depth of the enquiries that are carried out, so that might be another solution.
+Some buyers would benefit from having their own specialist English language speaking French property solicitor alongside them, as they can frequently add substantial value to the scope and depth of the enquiries that are carried out, so that might be another solution.

 Similarly, if the notaire does not participate in the preparation of the deed, but they are appointed on the basis of merely offering general advice, their fee is not shared.